Learn how to store leafy herbs and stop wasting money.

-I love adding parsley's bright color and clean flavor to all kinds of recipes.
-But I hate wasting money when the parsley wilts before I can use it all up.
+I love adding the bright color and clean flavor of fresh herbs to all kinds of recipes.
+But I hate wasting money when these leafy herbs wilt before I can use them up.
 You know what I’m talking about.
 Good thing there’s an easy solution.
-You can make fresh parsley last longer by doing a very simple thing as soon as you unpack your grocery bag.
+You can make fresh leafy herbs last longer by doing a very simple thing as soon as you unpack your grocery bag: Make a bouquet of herbs for the fridge.

 Cloth or paper towels